BoD/android-switch-backport/README.md

 -------

 The code was copied directly from the Android 4.0.3 (API 15) source code, then slightly tweaked by myself (BoD@JRAF.org) to make it run on 2.2+.
-The few modifications I made are documented on the code (look for 'XXX' comments).
+The few modifications I made are documented in the code (look for 'XXX' comments).

 Licence
 -------